Abner261/README_File_For_AirBnB_clone_V3/README.md

 - Because you will soon start allowing a web client to make requests your API.
 If your API doesn’t have a correct CORS setup, your web client won’t be able to access your data.

-- With Flask, it’s really easy, you will use the class CORS of the module flask_cors.
+- With Flask, it’s really easy, you will use the class CORS of the module `flask_cors`.

-- How to install it: $ pip3 install flask_cors
+- How to install it: $ pip3 install `flask_cors`

 - Update api/v1/app.py to create a CORS instance allowing: /* for 0.0.0.0